Rural Stormwater Coalition

 - SWPPP Review

 View the SPDES General Permit for Stormwater Discharges from Construction Activity Permit Number GP-0-10-001.

 Construction Activity Training Sessions for Contractors and Developers dealing with Stormwater, Erosion and Sediment Control

-These approved 4 hour training sessions are required for all companies working under NYSDEC's SPDES Stormwater Permit.
-Next session is noted on the Stormwater homepage.
+These approved 4-hour training sessions are required for all companies working under NYSDEC's SPDES Stormwater Permit.
+The next session is noted on the Stormwater homepage.

-If you are in need of a training go to please view a complete listing of available trainings in New York State.
+If you are in need of training, please view a complete listing of available trainings in New York State.